Mark-Assessment/s-marrache-toon-bazaar-m1-2/README.md

         4. As a Potential Artist, I want to find the best way to get in contact with the organisation with any questions I may have or to get a quote.

         5. As a Potential Artist, I want to sign up to the Newsletter so that I am emailed any major news or updates.

+        6. As a Potential Artist, I want the option to send in a sample of my artwork to gauge their interest in my work.

 -   # Design